Navigating the NDIS: For Participants and Healthcare Professionals

-For more information, please see the NDIS’ Information for GPs and health professionals, available at: https://www.ndis.gov.au/...information-gps-and-health-professionals.
+For more information, please see the NDIS’ information for GPs and healthcare professionals, available at: https://www.ndis.gov.au/applying-access-ndis/how-apply/information-gps-and-health-professionals

-The evidence you supply to support an NDIS Access Request must relate to the patient’s primary disability, which has the greatest impact on the life of your patient.
-Any additional evidence relating to other disabilities that may affect your patient and the impact they have on their functional capacity will also be accepted (Australian Department of Human Services 2019).
+The evidence you supply to support an NDIS Access Request must relate to the patient’s primary disability that has the greatest impact on their life.
+Any additional evidence relating to other disabilities that may affect your patient and the impact they have on their functional capacity will also be accepted (NDIA 2020b).

-It’s important to link the impact of the disability on the patient’s day-to-day function in areas such as:
+You will also need to describe the impact of the disability on the patient’s day-to-day function in each of the following areas:

-In many cases, family members can assist heavily on the participant’s behalf.
-Numbers indicate that only 7% of participants choose to self-manage their funds, while 35% combine self-management and agency management and 58% are fully agency-managed (The Conversation 2016).
+In 2016, it was found that only 7% of participants chose to self-manage their funds, while 35% combined self-management and agency management and 58% were fully agency-managed (Laragy 2016).